Employee Type: Admin. Professional (+) (Fixed Term)

 Summary of Duties:

-This is a temporary position expected to end on July 31, 2022.
-Renewal is dependent on the need for extension and/or if additional funding is secured to extend employment.
+City, State, Zip: Olympia, WA 98501 Permanent/Temporary: This is a temporary position due to end on June 30, 2023.
+Renewal is dependent on if additional grant funding is secured to extend employment.

 Time Type: Full time